Delos Greece Travel Guide

 Within the Schengen Area, no passport controls exist between ports, making inter-island travel seamless.

-Scooter and quad bicycle hire is extremely popular on Mykonos, providing a nimble way to find your path through the island's roads.
+Scooter and quad bicycle hire is very popular on Mykonos, providing a nimble way to find your way through the island's roads.
 Many rental shops are available.
 A valid motorcycle license (A category) is necessary for scooters or motorcycles over 50cc.
 For 50cc scooters, a B category (car) license might suffice, but an IDP with a motorcycle endorsement offers the safest option option for non-EU citizens.
 Helmets are legally required for both drivers and passengers.
 Drive with caution, as Mykonos roads can be busy and winding.

 Taxis offer another way to navigate Mykonos, but their availability is limited (around 30-40 for the complete island), making finding one challenging during peak times.
 Taxis are typically white or silver cars with a "TAXI" sign on the roof.
 You can try hailing one, but finding them at designated taxi stands (e.g., The Island of the winds's Manto Square, airport, New Port) or calling via phone/local pre-booking apps is more dependable.
 Traditional ride-sharing services like Uber or Lyft do not operate.
 Local apps like "iMove Mykonos" or "Mykonos Taxi" offer pre-booked rides, functioning more like private transfer services.